hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 to terraform where your variables are defined.
 We recommend defining them in their own file to make your configuration easier to organize and understand.

-This defines three variables within your Terraform configuration.
+This file defines three variables within your Terraform configuration.
 The first one has an empty block: `{ }`.
 The other two set defaults.
 If a default value is set, the variable is optional.
 Otherwise, the variable is required.
-If you run `terraform plan` now, Terraform will prompt you for the value of the _region_ variable.
+If you run `terraform plan` now, Terraform will prompt you for the values for `project` and `credentials_file`.

 ### Using Variables in Configuration

-Next, update the GCP provider configuration in `main.tf` with the following:
+Next, update the GCP provider configuration in `main.tf` to use these new variables.

 ```hcl
 provider "google" {